The Arctic Ocean Dynamics

 Program

-This year's program features five themes over three days:
+This year's program features four themes over three days:

 - Arctic Ocean Circulation and Structure — Exploring the spatial patterns, variability, and dynamical drivers of Arctic Ocean circulation and mixing.